01How Do You Start Saving?

 Participating in a 401k plan through your employer is usually the easiest way to get started putting money away for the long term.
 Most employers who are looking for top-quality employees offer a 401k as a benefit, which helps them to retain talent.
-While not all companies offer matching contributions, or have a delayed start for matching, everyone should be contributing the maximum amount they are able to a 401k.
+While not all companies offer matching contributions or have a delayed start for matching, everyone should be contributing the maximum amount they can a 401k.
 When considering accepting a job offer, take a look at the benefits package and especially consider the 401k and how the matching contribution works.
-If it's a choice between a company that matches dollar for dollar and company that doesn't, consider that matching money additional income.
+If it's a choice between a company that matches dollar for dollar and company that doesn't consider that matching money additional income.
 It might be worth choosing that company for just that reason.

 According to Forbes.com:

 Let's say you earn $40k a year, contribute 10% to your 401(k) plan, receive a 3% match from your employer, and earn a 6% average annualized rate of return.
 If you start at age 22, you would end up with over $1 million by age 65.
 But if you wait until age 30 to start saving, you end up with only about $617k.
 Getting that early start means over $300k extra in your nest egg, which could mean being able to retire earlier or live better in retirement.

 That additional $4000 may seem like a lot to give up out of your salary when you are starting out, but contributions to 401k plans are not included in the gross income that is taxed, so once again, investing for your future is as if you are getting free money.
 Reducing your taxable income can only help your overall income tax owed each year.
 The difference between starting at age 22 and age 30 is over 30% more money for retirement - and that's substantial.